How to Implement Read/Write Splitting in Spring Data JPA

 @Bean

-public DataSource routingDataSource() {
+public DataSource routingDataSource(

-DynamicRoutingDataSource routingDS = new DynamicRoutingDataSource();
+DynamicRoutingDataSource routing = new DynamicRoutingDataSource();

-Map<Object, Object> targetDataSources = new HashMap<>();
+Map<Object, Object> targets = new HashMap<>();

-return routingDS;
+return routing;

 }